k5cents/models-markets/README.md

 ## Results

-There is a statistically significant difference between the proportion of accurate predictions made by the markets vs. the model.
+There is a statistically significant difference between the proportion of accurate predictions made by the markets and the model.

 | Test statistic | df |      P value       | Alternative hypothesis |
 | :------------: | :-: | :----------------: | :--------------------: |